- codeine phosphate

 In all paediatric patients (0-18 years of age) who undergo tonsillectomy and/or adenoidectomy for obstructive sleep apnoea syndrome due to an increased risk of developing serious and life-threatening adverse reactions (see section 4.4)

 In patients for whom it is known they are CYP2D6 ultra-rapid metabolisers

 Co-codamol 30mg/500mg Tablets may cause drowsiness.
 Co-codamol 30mg/500mg Tablets should be given in reduced doses or with caution to elderly patients or debilitated patients or patients with hypothyroidism, asthma, decreased respiratory reserve, adrenocortical insufficiency, prostatic hypertrophy, hypotension, shock, inflammatory or obstructive bowel disorders, urethral stricture, convulsive disorders, myasthenia gravis.
 It should be avoided or the dose reduced in patients with hepatic or renal impairment.
-Use with caution in those with a history of drug abuse.
-Discontinuation should be carried out gradually in patients who may have developed physical dependence, to avoid precipitating withdrawal symptoms.

 Avoid use during an acute asthma attack.

 Codeine is metabolised by the liver enzyme CYP2D6 into morphine, its active metabolite.
 If a patient has a deficiency or is completely lacking this enzyme an adequate analgesic effect will not be obtained.
 Estimates indicate that up to 7% of the Caucasian population may have this deficiency.
 However, if the patient is an extensive or ultra-rapid metaboliser there is an increased risk of developing side effects of opioid toxicity even at commonly prescribed doses.
 These patients convert codeine into morphine rapidly resulting in higher than expected serum morphine levels.